NicodemeB/node-reveal.js/slides/offline/ucis_cialdini_04_asxckiikt5.md

 - Integration to a group

 Notes:
+Showing a real child playing with real dog to children afraid of dogs will help them get rid of their fear of dogs.
+This can be done by showing them a movie.
-real child playing with real dog movie & more efficient if lot's of kids does it <> only 1
+The effect is more efficient if a lot of kids are shown doing it instead of only 1 (This example is explained in p.
+172 of the book)

-p.
-172

-Trans.
-Now we are going to look for the cause with an other exemple
+Now we are going to look for the causes with an other exemple (in the next slide)

 >>>>>